 This report provides population status, recruitment indices, harvest trends, and other management information for the Mid-Continent (MCP), Rocky Mountain (RMP), Lower Colorado River Valley (LCRVP), and Eastern (EP) populations of sandhill cranes.
 Information was compiled with the assistance of a large number of biologists from across North America.
-We acknowledge the contributions of: T.S.
-Liddick, P.P Thorpe, D.P.
-Collins, P. Donnelly, J.L.
-Drahota, and D.L.
-Fronczak for conducting annual aerial population surveys; W.M.
+We acknowledge the contributions of: P.P.
+Thorpe, D.P.
+Collins, and P. Donnelly for conducting annual aerial population surveys; W.M.
 Brown and K.K.
-Kruse for conducting the RMP productivity survey; D. Johnson and J. Steiner for statistical assistance and photo interpretation, respectively, in developing the MCP spring population estimates; K.K.
-Fleming and M.H.
-Gendron for conducting the U.S. and Canadian Federal harvest surveys for the MCP; S. Olson and J. O'Dell for compiling population and harvest information collected on sandhill cranes in the Pacific Flyway; T. Cooper, R. Pierce and D.L.
-Fronczak for compiling population information for the EP; and D.S.
+Kruse for conducting the RMP productivity survey; K.K.
+Fleming for conducting the U.S. Federal harvest surveys for the MCP; S. Olson and J. O'Dell for compiling population and harvest information collected on sandhill cranes in the Pacific Flyway; T. Cooper, R. Pierce and D.L.
+Fronczak for compiling population information for the EP; K.K.
+Kruse for revising the Central Flyway hunt area map; and D.S.
 Benning, R.C.
 Drewien and D.E.
 Sharp for their career-long commitment to sandhill crane management.
 We especially want to recognize the support of the state and provincial biologists in the Central, Pacific, and Mississippi Flyways for the coordination of sandhill crane hunting programs and especially the distribution of crane hunting permits and assistance in conducting of annual cooperative surveys.
-T. Cooper and D.P.
-Collins reviewed a draft of this document.

 Citation: Dubovsky, J.A.
-2019.
+2020.
 Status and harvests of sandhill cranes: Mid-Continent, Rocky Mountain, Lower Colorado River Valley and Eastern Populations.
 Administrative Report, U.S. Fish and Wildlife Service, Lakewood, Colorado.
 15pp + tables and figures.